Tanjung Batu, Indonesia: What to pack, what to wear, and when to go [2023]

 Airlines charge huge prices for overweight luggage.
 Avoid surcharges with this

-A plug adapter that supports outlet types C and F. Be careful to pick the right type.
-The majority of adapters on sale are simply plugs and require your devices to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types C and F. Take care to find the right type.
+Many adapters that you can buy are simply plugs and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most locations.

 Make your flight more comfortable with an airplane phone mount